Luxurious Camera Bags

 Again, many fashion brands choose to use custom, beautiful trigger hooks on their bags.
 Why can't a camera bag have one?
-Are all photographers bland, boring people that gravitate to Nylon and have life threatening diseases that react poorly with metal?
+Are all photographers bland, boring people that gravitate to Polyester and have life threatening diseases that react poorly with metal?
 We don't think so.
 It's simply that nobody has made camera bags like this before and we have somehow gotten ourselves into a rut as photographers.
 Most photographers buy the same bags, using the same materials, which all basically perform the exact same way.

 Being a different kind of camera bag brand

 We're not saying that adding a simple trigger hook, or turn lock will automatically make any camera bag stylish.
 No. We're simply saying that instead of making a camera bag in the same way that everyone else is, we're designing stylish camera bags, utilizing tried and tested styles, such as: Harris Tweed in colours that are traditional and well suited to the canvas material we're using, i.e. Lovat Tweed with Olive Waterproof Canvas, or Charcoal Tweed with Black Waterproof Canvas.
 Charcoal with black is a boardroom mainstay.
 Look around any financial district in the winter and you will see men and women walking around in black and charcoal.
 It is a beautiful combination.